Pioneering technology earns Hitachi Zosen Inova success in the UK

 Managing Director of Wheelabrator Technologies in the UK, Gary Aguinaga, said: «Wheelabrator is delighted to reach contractual close with SSE to design, build and operate a modern multifuel facility at the Ferrybridge site in West Yorkshire.
 We are committed to forming strong partnerships as we continue to expand our operations across the UK and Europe.
 Through the Multifuel Energy joint venture, we are combining our expertise and experience to deliver a state-of -the-art facility which will provide significant amounts of clean energy.»

 The contract to build the modern multifuel plant marks Hitachi Zosen Inova’s fifth project in the UK.
 Plants in Cleveland, Newhaven and Riverside, built by the company, in some cases under its former name of Von Roll Inova, are already in operation, and the extension of the Cleveland facility will be completed in 2013.
-The Swiss leader in EfW technology has thus displayed impressive continuity in its ability to deliver innovation and successfully tap into markets under the new ownership of the technology group Hitachi Zosen Corporation.
+The Swiss leader in WtE technology has thus displayed impressive continuity in its ability to deliver innovation and successfully tap into markets under the new ownership of the technology group Hitachi Zosen Corporation.

 Pioneering technology earns HZI success in UK